shred/commons-suncalc/src/doc/docs/migration.md

 This document will help you migrate your code to the latest _suncalc_ version.

 ## Version 3.9
+* In previous versions, the geolocation was assumed to be 0°N 0°E ([Null Island](https://en.wikipedia.org/wiki/Null_Island)) if not set.
+This was not very useful in practice.
+Starting now, `execute()` will throw an exception if latitude or longitude is not set.
+To emulate the old behavior, use `at(0.0, 0.0)` as parameter.
+However, if you get an exception now, it rather means that you have used suncalc wrong.
 * For the spectator's altitude above sea level, `elevation()` and `elevationFt()` is now used instead of `height()` and `heightFt()`.
 The old methods are marked as deprecated, but are still functional.
 Please change to the new methods, they are drop-in replacements.

 ## Version 3.6